 Theme Class number of times Description Fundamentals of 4 As fundamentals, the definition of hybrid system and the method of modeling hybrid system 4 is explained.
 Singular perturbation Singular perturbation theorema and asymptotic expansion are explained.
 For and asymptotic 3 the global oscillation of singular perturbed system, analytical and geometrical expansion singular perturbation methods are introduced.
 Application of hybrid The application to power system is explained.
 The outline of power system, system-1: power 3 then safety and examination, the stability analysis, and the modeling towards system control are given.
-Application of hybrid As an application dynamic quantizanic adapted.
+Application of hybrid As an application, dynamic quantizer is adopted.
 The outline of the dynamic system-2: dynamic 2 As an application, dynamic quantizer is adopted.
 The outline of the dynamic quantizer quantizer, the analysis, and the design of the system are given.
-Application of hybrid A system-3: 3 As an application, the communication network is adopted.
+Application of hybrid As an application, the communication network is adopted.
+The intermet system-3: 3 As an application, the communication network is adopted.
 The internet networking network is also explained as an example of modeling and control.